wu-lichao/NeuroStrike-Neuron-Level-Attacks-on-Aligned-LLMs/README.md

    python 2_prune_and_get_asr_vlm.py
    ```

    * ASR results at various pruning levels (see Table I and Table II in the paper).
+The image dataset can be downloaded from https://zenodo.org/records/17072075

 ---